Separating Para and Ortho Water

 Recently, the production of a single spin isomer of water in a magnetic-hexapole-focuser setup was demonstrated~\cite{Kravchuk:Science331:319}.
 One of the magnetically active spin projections ($m=+1$) of ground-state \emph{ortho} water was magnetically focused into the interaction volume, while all other spin-projection states were defocused or diverged unaffected by the field.
 The purity of the produced \emph{ortho} beam was later evaluated as 93\,\%, with simulations suggesting an upper limit for the achievable purity of 97\,\%~\cite{Kravchuk:Science331:319, Turgeon:PRA86:062710}.

 Here, we experimentally demonstrate the production of pure samples of both, \emph{para} and \emph{ortho} water, the latter further separated into its $M=0$ and $M=1$ angular momentum projections, in the gas-phase.
-The produced single-quantum-states are ideally suited for further experiments on nuclear-spin conversion under collision-free conditions, nuclear-spin-dependent reactivity~\cite{Quack:MP34:477}, trapping of single spin-isomer samples in electromagnetic traps~\cite{Meerakker:CR112:2012} or cold matrices~\cite{Turgeon:PRA86:062710}.
+The produced single-quantum-states are ideally suited for further experiments on nuclear-spin conversion under collision-free conditions, nuclear-spin-dependent reactivity~\cite{Quack:MP34:477}, trapping of single spin-isomer samples in electromagnetic traps~\cite{Meerakker:CR112:4828} or cold matrices~\cite{Turgeon:PRA86:062710}.

-Nuclear-spin isomers arise from the indistinguishability of identical protons, each of which can have its nuclear spin $(i=$1/2$)$ \emph{up} $(m_i=+$1/2$)$ or \emph{down} $(m_i=-$1/2$)$.
-Conversion between different nuclear-spin isomers is considered forbidden and the spin isomers can be thought of as different molecular species.
+Nuclear-spin isomers are different molecular species that arise from the indistinguishability of identical protons, each of which can have its nuclear spin $(i=$1/2$)$ \emph{up} $(m_i=+$1/2$)$ or \emph{down} $(m_i=-$1/2$)$.
 In the case of water the nuclear spins of the two equivalent protons can be combined in four different ways, shown in \autoref{fig:intro}.
 These combinations are grouped into one antisymmetric and three symmetric nuclear-spin wavefunctions, termed \emph{para} ($I=0$) and \emph{ortho} ($I=1$), respectively.
 The symmetrization postulate (Pauli principle) requires an overall antisymmetric wavefunction with respect to exchange of the two fermionic hydrogens.
 This constrains the allowed combinations of rovibronic eigenstates ($\Psi_\text{rve}$) with spin configurations ($\Psi_\text{spin}$), i.\,e., the product of the two corresponding symmetry species must be antisymmetric regarding this exchange.
 Under the conditions of a cold molecular beam, all molecules reside in the ground electronic and vibrational state, both of which are totally symmetric.
 Therefore, the restrictions are on the rotational levels corresponding to each spin isomer.
 Relative abundances are determined by the spin degeneracy for each symmetry.